skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The players would have enough knowledge at this point that their help could swing the war either way if they decided to take sides.
-They could give the Dwarves a nice map of the city defenses, or reveal to the Queen the Dwarven food shortage.
+They could give the dwarves a nice map of the city defenses, or reveal to the Queen the dwarven food shortage.
 Doing one or the other could tip the battle whichever way they wanted, but the real solution was to free Fiore so people would stop fighting over this $#@ing mountain.